 AI pointed us to Ballarat, which she then bought a property in Ballarat.
 So all these are lower purchase prices.
 So first home was 385,000.
 The second one was 229 and then she went back to the bank.
 And because we’d had such high capital growth in the first two, within 12 months of those firsts, her ownership of those first two, the Newcastle properties had taken off.
 That was been revalued at 450,000.
 The Bachelorette property had taken off.
 That was valued at 260,000.
 The bank internal money for the third purchase.
 And we made a very determined decision there to make the third property very, very high cash flow so the third property she purchased for 218,000.
 It was getting through 10 a week rent and that then cash flowed the other two.
 So it’s very important, particularly for single women to have that strategy of what they need to be purchasing and what kind of cash flow they need in case something happens to their income.

 I’m just sitting here going wow.
-Timing wise, it’s so crucial for these aspects because if you catch her at the right time before capital growth happens, then so you can ride that wave.
+Timing-wise, it’s so crucial for these aspects because if you catch her at the right time before capital growth happens, then so you can ride that wave.
 And that’s the challenge.
 We all don’t have a crystal ball, but it sounds like the AI that you’ve got there, the information that you’ve been provided by all this seems to help you get into those markets because that’s when it’s the right time to get in.

 Absolutely.
 From my perspective, it gives me such a thrill because I just think I want my clients to do way better than I had done in investing.
 That’s my goal.
 And this lovely lady has just been, I’m just thrilled for her.
 She’s been such a powerful advocate as well.
-So in terms of give it a go, just give it a go because for her it was for her future, this is her future, this is her retirement and it makes a huge difference.
+So in terms of giving it a go, just give it a go because for her it was for her future, this is her future, this is her retirement and it makes a huge difference.

 Julie Crockett’s biggest reason for getting into property investing and working as a buyer’s agent is because she loves seeing people achieve and attain goals when they didn’t think it was possible.

 I think just making sure that people have a good understanding of what property investing is and what it can do for you.
 And just seeing people achieve it, helping them to get there and people who otherwise didn’t think it was at all possible for them.
 It’s just amazing.
 So that’s my why.
 That’s what gets me out of bed in the morning, people come and when they engage my service, they’re saying, can you help me?
-Can you help me to achieve this please.
+Can you help me to achieve this, please?
 And together, that’s what we do.
 So that’s my why.
-And I have family too, I think.
+And I have a family too, I think.
 I have a daughter who is now an investor.
 She has three properties herself.
 And really I hear a lot about people saying to me, oh, I’m doing this because I want to buy properties for my kids.

 And there’s nothing wrong with that.
 I mean, gosh, that’s a very noble sort of circumstance to be in, to be able to afford to do it and to want to do it.
 And I always say to them how that’s wonderful, but I’ve actually inspired and taught my daughter to invest for herself using her time, her money.
 Because she thought, a bit like when I saw my parents in this, she saw how I’ve done it and she’s done likewise.
 So that’s a big why as well.
 You know, that’s huge.